 A recent change to the rules on 30 January 2023 means part-time workers may also have their Universal Credit reduced if they don’t take “active steps” to work more and attend regular meetings with a work coach.
 Following the changes, the Administrative Earnings Threshold has risen to 15 hours a week (up from 12 hours) at National Living Wage for an individual claimant (and 24 hours a week for couples).
 Anyone earning below this threshold will now be placed in an intensive work search group.

 In England, Wales and Scotland, Universal Credit is paid monthly in arrears, like a normal wage.
 In Scotland, you can ask for fortnightly payments instead of a single monthly payment.
 In Northern Ireland, the default payment period is every fortnight, but you can opt to receive monthly payments.

 How long does it take to receive Universal Credit?

 From the date you submit your claim to receiving your Universal Credit payment can take up to five weeks, similar to when you start a new job and have to wait for your monthly salary.
 This period is called your assessment period.

 You then have to wait up to seven days for the payment to reach your bank account.

 Open a savings account with Raisin UK

-If you are worried about the future of your finances in the wake of the coronavirus pandemic, you might want to consider saving money so you’re prepared for any future financial shock.
-Whether it’s to take advantage of future spikes in interest rates or to protect yourself and your family from an unseen financial fallout, opening a savings account will give you more for your money.
+If you are worried about the future of your finances amid the cost of living crisis, you might want to consider saving money so you’re prepared for any future financial shock.
+Whether it’s to take advantage of the recent increases in interest rates or to protect yourself and your family from an unseen financial fallout, opening a savings account will give you more for your money.